DIAGNOSTIC CRITERIA FOR VOD/SOS

 Please see full Prescribing Information.

-AYA=adolescent and young adult; CCI=corrected count increment; CT=computed tomography; EBMT=European Society for Blood and Marrow Transplantation; HSCT=hematopoietic stem-cell transplantation; MRI=magnetic resonance imaging; SD=standard deviation; SOS=sinusoidal obstruction syndrome; US=ultrasonography; VOD=veno-occlusive disease.
+AYA=adolescent and young adult; CCI=corrected count increment; CT=computed tomography; EBMT=European Society for Blood and Marrow Transplantation; HSCT=hematopoietic stem-cell transplantation; HPVG=hepatic venous pressure gradient; MOA=mechanism of action; MRI=magnetic resonance imaging; SD=standard deviation; SOS=sinusoidal obstruction syndrome; US=ultrasonography; VOD=veno-occlusive disease.